louis-ev/en-cours/public/README.md

-# dodoc2
+# inprogress

-> do•doc is a documentation tool for creativity.
+> an experimental tool created during a workshop for and with students from ENSAD Art School in Paris, led by l’Atelier des chercheurs (http://latelier-des-chercheurs.fr) following an invitation by Vadim Bernard (teacher in interaction design).

+February 2019

 ## Build Setup